7th Armored Division Document Repository

 - April 1945 - Germany: Reduction of the Ruhr Pocket (1-17), Move to the Baltic Sea

-Finding Aids - National Archives Finding Aids
+Finding Aids - National Archives Finding Aids and How To

 The National Archives has created a number of Finding Aids for their records on World War II.
 The main purpose of these Finding Aids is to know what codes to use and which boxes to use on a "pull" order, which is the order that you write to instruct the Archives as to which boxes that you want them to pull from the storage shelves for you to examine in the reading room.
 I have copied and transcribed the following Finding Aids.